MicrosoftDocs/Virtualization-Documentation/tlfs.md

     cache attributes.
 This affects, in particular, *accessed* and *dirty* bits written to the page table entries.
-If the guest sets the PAT, PWT, or PCD bits within non-leaf page table entries, an “unsupported feature” message may be generated when a virtual processor accesses a page that is mapped by that page table.
+If the guest sets the PAT, PWT, or PCD bits within non-leaf page table entries, an “unsupported feature" message may be generated when a virtual processor accesses a page that is mapped by that page table.

 -   The CR0.CD (cache disable) bit may not be supported in some